terascope/elasticsearch-assets/docs/apis/elasticsearch_reader_api.md

 ```

 ### Metadata
-Metadata is calculated or provided by elasticsearch and attached to each record fetched from elasticsearch.
-The metadata fields can then be called or referenced during a job.
+The metadata fields are calculated  by teraslice or provided by elasticsearch and attached to each record fetched from elasticsearch.
+The metadata fields can then be called or referenced during a job by using the `getMetadata` method.

 - `_key` is set to the _id
 - `_processTime` is set to a a number representing the milliseconds elapsed since the UNIX epoch of when it was first fetched